 Each year WFO holds a multi-day conference with scientific papers, field trips, workshops, panels, a keynote address, the annual membership meeting, and other events.
 The location varies each year as WFO attempts to span its region of coverage while also making its conferences accessible to the bulk of its members.

 Wing your way to....

+Registration for the conference will open in February 2015 with the exact date to be announced via a future WFO News email.
 If you are NOT currently on our electronic mailing list, please send an email to firstname.lastname@example.org, include your full name and city and state of residence, and we’ll put you on.
-Remember that WFO members get the opportunity to register for all our events early so, if you are not a member, click on the “Join/Renew” tab above.
+WFO members are able to register for our conferences at a reduced rate and have early access to registration.
+If you are not currently a WFO member, you can join at westernfieldornithologists.org/join.php.